bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+An adaptive website adapts to devices based on certain break points in size of the viewers viewport.
+For instance if the viewport is resized below 800px, the website will adapt at that break point.

+A responsive website will adjust itself for the any change in the size of the viewport.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first means mobile design is prioritized above desktop.
+The website is first designed to be best compaitable with mobile devices first.
+Desktop first means the exact opposite.
+A website is designed with desktop viewers in mind as opposed to mobile viewers.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+ Using this method makes the base font size 10px.
+It serves as a fallback for older browers that do not support the rem unit.

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessing refractors css.
+It provides the ability to write cleaner more organized css thats easier to understand.
+It allows you to nest elements and style multiple elements at the same time based on file structure.
+This is very helpful to the current developers and future developers.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+Nesting is my favorite concept.
+Escapes, parametric mixins, and functions give me a little trouble.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.